PrestaShop/docs/modules/sample-modules/extend-product-page.md

 - `displayAdminProductsExtra`

 {{% notice info %}}
-Altough conserved for Backwards compatibility, usage of this hook (`displayAdminProductsExtra`) is not recommended for new modules.
+Although kept for backward compatibility, this hook (`displayAdminProductsExtra`) is not recommended for new modules.
 {{% /notice %}}

-In this guide, we will discover how to extend the product page by adding custom fields, in the old and new way of doing this.
+In this guide, we will discover how to extend the product page by adding custom fields, in the old and new ways of doing this.

-Finally, we will discover how to add a new Tab to the product page.
+Finally, we will discover how to add a new tab to the product page, which is possible for a new product page from PrestaShop 8.1.

 ## Add a custom field, before {{< minver v="8.1.0" >}}